LOCAL ELECTION 2013 COVERAGE

-11.25am Before you cast your vote, check out what your candidates have promised on a range of issues in the Mercury's 7 questions in 7 days.
-Read it here: 7 Questions in 7 Days - Gilmore
+11.20am Greens candidate Helen Wilson will be at Woonona East Public School at 11.30am.
+Before you cast your vote, check out what your candidates think on a range of issues - read the Mercury's 7 Questions in 7 Days - Cunningham here.

 9.25am The latest Age/Nielsen survey suggests 54 per cent of the nation's 14.7 million electors are embracing the Coalition.Labor's primary vote has slumped to 33 per cent, with the Coalition on 46 per cent.

 9.20am Labor candidate Sharon Bird will be casting her vote at Mt St Thomas Public School at 12pm.